Fun Facts About Michigan

 12. The first traffic light to control a four-way intersection was installed in Detroit, Michigan.

 13. Ginger Ale was invented in Detroit, Michigan.
+There is a homemade lo mein noodles recipe almost in every home.

 14. Cereal was invented in Battle Creek, Michigan.
 It is now the home of the Kellogg’s Cereal company headquarters.